cjamescrites/about-me/README.md

 >I have created multiple terrform environments for AWS and GCP.

-Terraform allows you to manage infrastructure over multiple cloud platofrms, and track resourse changes throughout your deployment.
+Terraform allows you to manage infrastructure over multiple cloud platforms, and track resourse changes throughout your deployment.